The Detroit Festival of Books, aka: Detroit Bookfest, is a FREE annual in-person event at Eastern Market in Detroit, Michigan.

 1551 Winder Street

 Directly next door to Bea’s is the 14,000-square foot two-story Red Bull Arts warehouse.
-During Bookfest they will have an open house, artist exhibitions and you can check out their library and recording studio.
+Inside they have a library and recording studio.

 The basement of the warehouse is the old Eckhardt & Becker Brewery and is basically a cool subterranean brick-walled cavern.
 The brewery was here 1891-1969.